A global baseline

 It was designed in partnership with scientists from the Global Change Institute at The University of Queensland with additional data and analysis from World Resources Institute, SCRIPPS and NOAA.

 Addressing a global issue

-The XL Catlin Seaview Survey plans to break this pattern with this high-speed, high-capacity data archive.
+The XL Catlin Seaview Survey planned to break this pattern with this high-capacity data archive.
 Its huge photographic records will be at the core of this openly available record, providing an unprecedented source of data for scientists, reef managers and global decision makers.
 The archive will empower countries worldwide with information and analysis of the coral reef ecosystems at scales never before imagined.